raspberrypilearning/cd-advanced-app-inventor-sushi/en/step_4.md

 ## Getting the user's location

-If you want to know where the accessible places near you are, you are going to need users to add their locations to your app.
+If you want to know where the litter bins are, you are going to need users to add their locations to your app.
 Luckily, App Inventor has a **LocationSensor** component that detects a user's location.

-+ On the "AddPlace" screen, drag a LocationSensor from **Sensors** onto your app.
++ On the "AddABin" screen, drag a LocationSensor from **Sensors** onto your app.

 You’re now going to get the user’s location and put it into the **TextBox**.